“Being sisters means you always have backup.”

 Unfortunately, appropriate and supported housing is one of the greatest areas of unmet need for people with disabilities in Australia.
 As Jamie’s condition deteriorated, she needed to move into a facility that better catered to her care needs.
 For a young woman this facility was not a suitable place for her to live.

 “It was very sad to see a bunch of high care needs people being treated like they were their disability.
 They never had any opportunity to break away from that, and it was really heartbreaking for me because I’ve been raised in a family where disability does not define me.” – Jamie

 Sam had also struggled to find somewhere that gave her the independence that she craved as a young adult.
 Unable to move out of the family home because of limited rental options with appropriate accessibility, she became frustrated with the lack of choice and opportunity.

 “I explored options like moving out with friends but there were always problems with finding somewhere accessible with a disabled bathroom and I need a bit of help from the carers.
 I really felt like I had no options – I was 25 and still living at home.” – Sam

 Despite their care needs changing and evolving with their condition, these girls are not the kind to give up.
-Both Jamie and Sam are working part time and are heavily involved with advocacy in the disability sector.
+Both Jamie and Sam are heavily involved with advocacy in the disability sector.
 They love to travel, write and socialise with their friends just like any other 20 year old girls do.
 These girls are not letting their disability hold them back.